 A sample screenshot of the product page is shown below.

 Moving to checkout page for purchasing the product.
 A screenshot of the checkout page is shown below.

 Next, click on Pay via Stripe button to proceed with the payment.
 Next, in the Stripe checkout form, enter the payment credentials, say credit card information to complete the payment transaction.

 Go to WooCommerce > Subscriptions to view all subscription orders.
 Each subscription is indicated by the current status (ACTIVE – for successful payment/PENDING – for unsuccessful payments/ON HOLD – for pending manual payments), subscription number, total amount, start date, end date trial end, next payment and so on.
 In the same way, you can suspend or cancel the subscription as well.

 A sample screenshot of the Subscriptions page is as shown below.

 Changing the Payment Method

-A separate section titled Subscriptions is created for customers to view all their subscriptions, in their My Account page.
+A separate section titled Subscriptions is created for customers to view all their subscriptions, on their My Account page.
 If you have turned off automatic payments under the Manual Renewal Payments option in WooCommerce Subscription plugin settings, your customers can change the payment method from the subscription page.
 Read more about the subscription renewal process here.